Prathmesh00007/Prathmesh00007/README.md

 # 💫 About Me:
-I am a passionate Full stack web developer and Problem solver, currently learning blockchain fundamentals.
+I am a passionate Full stack web developer and Problem solver who loves AI.
 I like to tackle real world problems, logic and intuitive thinking is my forte.

 ## 🌐 Socials: